valdisiljuconoks/localization-provider-core/README.md

 }
 ```

-Also you can refer to [sample app in GitHub](https://github.com/valdisiljuconoks/localization-provider-core/tree/master/tests/DbLocalizationProvider.Core.AspNetSample) for some more hints if needed.
+Also, you can refer to [sample app in GitHub](https://github.com/valdisiljuconoks/localization-provider-core/tree/master/tests/DbLocalizationProvider.Core.AspNetSample) for some more hints if needed.

 ### More Detailed Help